bartek1009x/RegLang-Specification/README.md

 As you can see in the example, you can write the name of the region after the condition, thus making it a normal, non-anonymous region and allowing you to use the `@` operator in regions that will be nested in the main one.

 When creating a normal, non-anonymous region for an if statements or loop condition, you don't write `region` like you usually do when creating a new region, because in this case it would be unnecessary.

+# Reserved keywords
+I decided to add a section for reserved keywords at the end of this specification file, after all the keywords have been previously explained in earlier sections.

+`mut` - makes a variable mutable,
+`const` - declares that something is a constant,
+`if` - declares an if statement,
+`else` - declares an "else region" for an if statement, `return` - returns something in a function,
+`true` - boolean value,
+`false` - boolean value,
+`region` - declares a new region,
+`func` - declares a function,
+`while` - declares a while loop,
+`for` - declares a for loop,
+`break` - breaks out of a loop,
+`continue` - skips to the next iteration in a loop, `enum` - declares an enumerator,
+`class` - declares a class,
+`public` - declares which things in a class are public, `private` - declares which things in a class are private, `extends` - declares what class another class extends, `abstract` - makes a class abstract,
+`final` - makes a class final (unextendable),
+`this` - refers to the current class instance.

+Of course primitive type names, built-in global function names like `print` etc. are reserved too.